dilnoza4/Course2/README.md

 14. **Remove Duplicates from Array**: Write a function that removes duplicate values from an array.
 15. **Print Current Date and Time**: Create a script to display the current date and time in a readable format.

+## Technologies Used

+- HTML
+- JavaScript

+## Contributing

+If you would like to contribute to this project, feel free to fork the repository and submit a pull request with your improvements or additional exercises.